 There’s a lot of inaccurate information out there …….

 Not true.
 By any scientific definition, the word ‘tumour’ means ‘an abnormal mass of tissue that results when cells divide more than they should or do not die when they should.
 Tumours may be benign (not cancerous), or malignant (cancerous)’.
 However, The World Health Organisation (WHO) 2010 classification is based on the concept that all NETs have malignant potential, and has therefore abandoned the division into benign and malignant NETs and tumours of uncertain malignant potential.
+This has been reinforced in the 2017 update to include clarification for other types of NET including Pheochromocytoma.
 Read more here.
+The word ‘Carcinoid’ is inextricably linked with this issue – read here why we need to stop using the term to help fight the benign myth.

 Myth 2: Neuroendocrine Tumours is a terminal condition